IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

     * Frontend:
       1. From root directory, type 'cd frontend' into the terminal and hit enter
       2. Type 'npm run dev' + enter to run the client in developer mode

+### Testing and Continious Integration

+* **Infrastructure**
+  * ESLint: Automated Static Checker
+    * ESLint will be used for static code analysis to ensure consistency among developers and identifying/reporting problematic patterns in our JS code.
+The linting process will be used to catch mistakes relating to code quality and syntax errors.
+    * A simple script has been created for both our front and backend services, so that that when ```npm run lint``` is executed, the ESLint will run and check our JS/JSX files.
+  * Jest: Automated Testing
+    * Jest is a JavaScript testing framework that to ensure correctness with JavaScript code bases, so since we are creating a JS based application, we can easily adopt Jest into our toolset to add unit and module tests.
+    * Jest can be installed via NPM into our front and backend directories as a dev dependency and using a tests directory, we can store our unit and module tests then run ```npm run test``` to run our tests, so Jest will let us know which tests pass or fail.
+  * GitHub Actions: Continious Integration
+    * GitHub Actions has been selected as our CI service.
+This tool has been selected because it was the easiest to integrate with our current project (since we can add a .yaml file to GitHub repo directly) and it has lots of documentation we can use to learn how to use it effectively.
+It will also allow us to run our tests automatically via steps in the .yaml files.